SciML/sciml.ai/news/2022/09/21/compile_time.md

 ```

 Now, just like before, I want to reduce the time to first calls of `g` by forcing precompilation.
-Let's do it the same way as on `MyPackage:
+Let's do it the same way as on `MyPackage`:

 ```julia
 module MyPackage2